swcarpentry/shell-novice/episodes/03-create.md

 ~~~
 {: .bash}

-The first parameter tells `mv` what we're "moving",
+The first argument tells `mv` what we're "moving",
 while the second is where it's to go.
 In this case,
 we're moving `thesis/draft.txt` to `thesis/quotes.txt`,